Nuclear sharing: Potential Pakistani sharing with Saudi Arabia

 According to the US-based Center for Strategic and International Studies think-thank, the BBC's report on possible Pakistani-Saudi nuclear sharing was partially incorrect.
 There was no indication of the validity or credibility of the BBC's sources, and the article failed to expand on what was essentially an unverified lead.
 Furthermore, if Pakistan were to transfer nuclear warheads onto Saudi soil, it was highly unlikely that either nation would face any international repercussions if NATO-esque guidelines were followed.
 A research paper produced by the British House of Commons Defence Select Committee states that as long as current NATO nuclear sharing arrangements remain in place, the NATO states would have few valid grounds for complaint if such a transfer were to occur.

 On 17 September 2025, Pakistan and Saudi Arabia signed the Strategic Mutual Defence Agreement, a week after the Israeli airstrike in Qatar added to long-running concerns about US unpredictability and commitment to Gulf states defence.
 The agreement states an attack on one country will be treated as an attack on both.
 A senior Saudi official told Reuters, regarding whether Pakistan would provide Saudi Arabia with a nuclear umbrella, "This is a comprehensive defensive agreement that encompasses all military means."
 Pakistani Defense Minister Khawaja Asif initially suggested that the strategic agreement with Saudi Arabia might involve a nuclear element but later backtracked, stating that such a scope was not included.
-The ambiguity surrounding his remarks fueled speculation about the pact’s implications, with its precise terms remaining unclear.
+The ambiguity surrounding his remarks fueled speculation about the pact's implications, with its precise terms remaining unclear.
 Ali Shihabi, a Saudi commentator with close ties to the monarchy, welcomed the “deterrence that comes from sharing Pakistan’s nuclear umbrella.”

 Nuclear Non-Proliferation Treaty considerations

 In 2015, Russia accused the US of violating the NPT, but since Russia resumed its own nuclear sharing arrangements, now with Belarus, it no longer makes this assertion.
 However, China accused the US of violating the NPT at a side event to the NPT review process in Geneva in July 2024.

 At the time the NPT was being negotiated, the NATO nuclear sharing agreements were well known and discussed publicly in the United Nations at the NPT negotiations in Geneva, national parliaments, NATO and government press releases, and in the news media.
-The US and USSR discussed the wording of Articles I and II at length bilaterally and negotiated the wording to ensure that they were compatible with the NPT during an especially intense negotiation from 22–30 October 1966 on the sidelines of the UN General Assembly in New York.
+The US and USSR discussed the wording of Articles I and II at length bilaterally and negotiated the wording to ensure that they were compatible with the NPT during an especially intense negotiation from 22 to 30 October 1966 on the sidelines of the UN General Assembly in New York.
 While some have erroneously claimed that such arrangements were secret or unknown, and that some signatories not have known about these agreements and interpretations at that time, these claims have been thoroughly debunked.